 Our hospitals, emergency departments and ambulatory sites are open to serve the community.

-We are happy to welcome visitors back to Montefiore and we appreciate your patience, understanding and cooperation.
-Please see below for details on our increased visitation program guidelines.
+We are happy to welcome visitors to Montefiore and we appreciate your patience, understanding and cooperation.
+Please see below for details on our visitation program guidelines.

 Visitors will be screened for COVID-19 symptoms at entrances, and will be asked to leave if they display symptoms.
 All visitors to Montefiore will be issued a surgical mask on arrival and will be expected to wear the mask throughout the course of their visit.

-- All patients may have one visitor at a time during the increased visitation hours of 2pm–6pm daily.
-The only visitors allowed during other times are those qualifying for exceptions: pediatrics, labor and delivery, palliative care, geriatrics, patients being discharged and those with cognitive or developmental impairments.
+- All patients may have two visitors at a time during the visitation hours of 2pm–6pm daily.
+The only visitors allowed during other times are those qualifying for exceptions: pediatrics, labor and delivery, end-of-life situations, patients being discharged and those with cognitive or developmental impairments.

 - Visitors must be over 18 years of age.
 Patients may have two designated support persons who can alternate.

-- Visitors will be asked to speak to a unit staff member before entering a patient room and to follow all staff instructions.
+- Visitors are asked to speak to a unit staff member before entering a patient room and to follow all staff instructions.

 - Patients who are scheduled for ambulatory procedures may each have one support person assist them.